Wedrix/watchtower/README.md

 In most cases, write filter plugins as if they are applying to a single collection query.
 Watchtower applies the same filter to the batched query it builds for all matching nodes.

-If a filter depends on a specific parent row rather than only the field arguments, it must be batching-aware.
-For example, a nested query like this may resolve several `products` nodes in one batched query:
+Avoid filters that need to bake a specific parent row value, such as `$node->parentId()`, into the query.
+A nested query like this may resolve several `products` nodes in one batched query:

 ```graphql
 query {